robusta-dev/robusta/docs/playbook-reference/actions/develop-actions/writing-playbooks.rst

 stop_processing
 --------------------------------------
 Normally, multiple actions run one after another.
-(See :ref:`Flow Control`.)

 A playbook can stop Robusta from running further actions by setting ``event.stop_processing = True``.